lcskrishna/glcm_textureVerification/README.md

 Gray Level Cooccurance Matrix implementation for finding the Texture of various Image Datasets.
-Also, entropy is calculated to find whether a given image belongs to a given category or not.
+Also, Accuracy is calculated using entropy to find whether a given image belongs to a given category or not.